Josh Murray Laughs Over Nick Viall’s Engagement Ring To Vanessa Grimaldi

 — mamma h (@r3dhagg) March 16, 2017

-Another person proclaimed that Josh is “still salty” over his history with Nick, with whom he feuded with during Andi Dorfman’s season of The Bachelorette and last summer’s Bachelor in Paradise.
+Yet another person proclaimed that Josh is “still salty” over his history with Nick, with whom he feuded with during Andi Dorfman’s season of The Bachelorette and last summer’s Bachelor in Paradise.

 @JoshAllanMurray someone's still salty lol